Father of the Year (film)

-Father of the Year is a 2018 American comedy film directed by Tyler Spindel.
+Father of the Year is a 2018 American comedy film directed by Tyler Spindel (in his feature length directorial debut).
 The film stars David Spade, Nat Faxon, Joey Bragg, Matt Shively, Elliot and Giana Storey, and Bridgit Mendler in her final film role.

 When a debate between two college graduates about whose father would win in a fight is taken seriously by their dads, jobs are lost, relationships ruined, and best friends come of age as they come to grips with the identity of their fathers.

 The film was released on July 20, 2018 by Netflix.
 It was panned by critics.

 Plot

 Ben O'Malley and Larry Fischer return to their hometown in New Hampshire before heading together to NYC, where Ben's internship in a recycling company is due to start in a few weeks.
 Arriving first to Ben's father Wayne's, he is both a widower and unemployed, who spends most of his time drunk.

 The two friends head to a local bar and connect with school friends.
 Ben comes across Meredith Parker, who he had briefly been with as kids.
 He tries to get her number, but he is unsuccessful.

 A debate between Ben and Larry arises about whose father would win in a fight, Wayne or Mardy.
 Eventually Wayne takes it seriously.
 When he goes over to beat Mardy up, he runs, while Ben and Larry try to stop him.
 Wayne falls off the roof, destroying the next door neighbor Ruth's greenhouse.
 He and Ben spend the night in jail for it.

 By the morning, ISG Energy Systems catches wind of the incident, cancelling Ben's internship.
 Going to Ruth's, she will only drop the charges if the greenhouse is replaced with a pool.
 So, Ben goes to the local hardware store to get supplies to dig one.
 Unbeknownst to him, it is Meredith's father's hardware store.
 When Ben sees her, he hides, as he does not want her to know what happened.

 When Larry gets home, his family sets up an intervention.
 As he has no definite plan after finishing his degree and they are not convinced of his idea to tag along with Ben to NYC, Mardy insists he come work with him in the pharmaceutical testing lab.
 As they are paying volunteers to test a nipple cream, Wayne turns up for the $40.
 Mardy gets nervous, until Larry convinces he will not recognize him as he is sober.